trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 The coordinator and all workers must have network access to the Hive metastore and the storage system.
 Hive metastore access with the Thrift protocol defaults to using port 9083.

+Data files must be in a supported file format.
+Some file formats can be configured using file format configuration properties per catalog:

+* :ref:`ORC <hive-orc-configuration>`
+* :ref:`Parquet <hive-parquet-configuration>`
+* Avro
+* RCText (RCFile using ColumnarSerDe)
+* RCBinary (RCFile using LazyBinaryColumnarSerDe)
+* SequenceFile
+* JSON (using org.apache.hive.hcatalog.data.JsonSerDe)
+* CSV (using org.apache.hadoop.hive.serde2.OpenCSVSerde)
+* TextFile

 General configuration
 ---------------------